SijieZhuo/SensorDataViewer/README.md

 ## What is a SensorDataViewer ?
-SensorDataViewer is an C# Windows Presentation Foundation(WPF) application that allows user to view the data user collected from different devices.
+SensorDataViewer is an C# Windows Presentation Foundation(WPF) application that allows user to view and store the data user collected from different devices.

 Currently, the device that can be connected to this application includes: Shimmer 3, and Android phone.